 Sunday, May 8, 2011

-Build the stubborn Latissimus dorsi muscle (Lats) with Pull-ups!
+Build the stubborn Latissimus dorsi muscles (Lats) with Pull-ups!

 Depending on your genetics, body type and/or build, the Latissimus dorsi, also known as "Lats," may be a very stubborn muscle group for you - when it comes to building it up.
 There are several exercises you can perform that are aimed at working the Lats, but to me, none of them seem to be more effective than the basic pull-ups and chin-ups - that is, if you're in decent enough shape to even pull your own body weight, but we'll get to that in a moment.